 Building Sales Numbers – If your building’s units do not sell, the building developer may abandon the project.
-Even if they sell, you may have a tougher time getting financing if more than half of the units are still available.
+Even if they sell, you may have a more terrible time getting financing if more than half of the units are still available.
 You may need to obtain a certificate of residency from the developer.

 Buyers who finance must pay closing costs of five or more percent of the purchase price.
-Learn more about closing costs.

-Are New Developments Right for You?
+6. Are New Developments Right for You?

 For some buyers, however, the higher closing costs of new developments make them an unrealistic option.
-You will need to decide whether you are willing to take on the potential risks of off-the-plan properties by assessing your tax responsibilities, looking at pre-construction figures and taking other steps to decide whether your investment makes sense.
+You will need to decide whether you are willing to take on the potential risks of off-the-plan properties by assessing your tax responsibilities, looking at pre-construction figures and taking other steps to determine whether your investment makes sense.

-New properties can fulfill your goals and provide excellent investment potential, but you absolutely need exclusive buyer representation to carry through with an off-the-plan property purchase.
+New properties can fulfill your goals and provide excellent investment potential, but you need exclusive buyer representation to carry through with an off-the-plan property purchase.

-Why Buyer’s Agents Are Essential when purchasing New Developments
+7. Why Buyer’s Agents Are Essential when purchasing New Developments

 Because buyer agents represent buyers exclusively, they have no conflicts of interest.
 Our experts work directly with our clients and negotiate on their behalf to achieve the best overall investment value for each property.

 Some off-the-plan purchases fall through, leaving buyers without any options.
-By learning about the companies behind the construction, you will understand whether there is a serious risk.
+By learning about the companies behind the development, you will understand whether there is a severe risk.
 Elika buyer agents will also review construction claims and time frames for accuracy.
-When you understand the renovators’ reputation, you will know what to expect in the completed property.
+When you know the renovators’ reputation, you will know what to expect in the completed property.

 Elika Associates has dealt with all major developers in New York City and can extend timely preferred access.
-Real estate is a major investment, especially in Manhattan, and visiting a property is an important part of making an off-the-plan purchase.
+Real estate is a major investment, especially in Manhattan, and visiting the property and or sales office is an essential part of making an off-the-plan purchase.
 Your agent will schedule viewings, saving you the time of trading phone calls and setting up on-site appointments.

 Elika buyers agents also research the location of your property, create risk assessment reports and take other steps to keep you informed every step of the way.
 By understanding every aspect of your property and by drawing on the experience of an experienced agent, you can make better decisions for smarter investments.

-Choosing A Buyer’s Agent
+12. Choosing A Buyer’s Agent

 Whether you choose a resale or a new development, we can help you maximize your investment potential while avoiding the casual mistakes that can cost you time and money.
-New Yorks booming real estate market has fantastic options for every buyer, but you are quickly find that you prefer certain neighborhoods, amenities and property types.
+New Yorks booming real estate market has fantastic options for every buyer, but you quickly find that you prefer certain neighborhoods, amenities, and property types.